 While we understand that the facts of this case present a very complex and difficult situation for all parties involved, perhaps with better trust drafting some of these expenses could have been avoided.
 If the trust terms were clear as to what expenses (including legal) could be paid from the trust, and in what amounts, that would have gone a long way towards minimizing expenses.
 For example, if the trust provided that all legal fees must be court approved before they can be paid by the trust, then the parties would have been on notice that they would be personally responsible for any fees that were not approved by the court.

 Serving as a trustee of a special needs trust (or any trust) is not an easy job.
 It is a complex job that involves important decisions regarding the use of trust assets.
 That’s why there are professional trustees out there who do this for a living (for a fee, of course).
 Selecting the proper trustee for your trust is one of the most important decisions you can make and is the key to having your trust be administered properly.

 Bernard A. Krooks, Esq., is a founding partner of Littman Krooks LLP and has been honored as one of the “Best Lawyers” in America for each of the last seven years.
 He is past President of the National Academy of Elder Law Attorneys (NAELA) and past President of the New York Chapter of NAELA.
-Mr. Krooks has also served as chair of the Elder Law Section of the New York State Bar Association.
 He has been selected as a “New York Super Lawyer” since 2006.
-914-684-2100 and www.elderlawnewyork.com.
+914-684-2100, elderlawnew york.com.